alexanderhofstaetter/duplicitiy/Readme.md

 # Duplicity Backup
 A docker image for recurring [duplicity](http://duplicity.nongnu.org/) backups based on Ubuntu 20.04 and python3.
 It uses the latest version of duplicity (currently; `0.8.12`) including cron and the ability to define multiple duplicity backup tasks.
 Inspired by [ViViDboarder/docker-duplicity-cron](https://github.com/ViViDboarder/docker-duplicity-cron).

+This image is also available on Docker Hub, see: (hub.docker.com/r/alexanderhofstaetter/duplicity)[https://hub.docker.com/r/alexanderhofstaetter/duplicity].
+The `latest` tag gets built everytime a new push is made to the master branch.

 **duplicity**
 Duplicitiy is a backup tool which can perform full and incremental backups and stores them on different backends (e.g. S3, FTP, Public Clouds, Local, SCP) in tar format (compressed, signed/encrypted).